detailyang/nginx-location-match-visible/README.md

 #Purpose

-This project aims to help guys to understand how does nginx location match work.
+This project aims to help guys understand how does nginx location match work.
 Wish you can learn something from this project :grin:

 ![nginx location visible](https://raw.githubusercontent.com/detailyang/nginx-location-match-visible/master/docs/images/nginx-location-visible.gif)
 #Rough